Prefer watching a video tutorial? Watch how to insert Google Sheets date picker below:

 - The user can check how many days the month contains or count how many days after their required date the month ends.

-When Does the Google Sheets Date Picker Appear?
+When Does the Google Sheets Date Drop Down Appear?

-The date picker appears whenever the user double clicks on a cell containing a date value.
+The Google Sheets calendar drop down appears whenever the user double clicks on a cell containing a date value.
 However, for this to work, you need to insert a valid date in the Google Sheets cell.

-Alternatively, you can simply type any number in a cell, convert the cell to Date format (by navigating to Format->Number->Date) and then double clicking on the cell.
+Alternatively, you can simply type any number in a cell, convert the cell to Date format (by navigating to Format->Number->Date), a then double clicking on the cell.
 This will result in the date picker appearing next to the formatted cell.
+Thus creating a Google Sheets calendar in a cell.

 How to Insert a Date Picker in Google Sheets